-First you need a cupcake pan.
-Spray them down with nonstick spray so it doesn’t stick.
-You don’t wanna mangle these beauties before they even have a chance to leave the pan!
-You’ll want to fill each one up and then using your fingers, press down in the middle to push and mold the hash browns to cover the sides.
+Making a nest: You’ll want to fill each muffin mold up with shredded hash browns and then using your fingers, press down in the middle to create a depression and force the hash browns to cover the sides.
 The more it sticks out the better!
 This is what makes it look like a nest.

-Then you pre-bake it so it sets.
-Once that’s done crack in eggs into each nest and top with bacon bits, cheese and parsley.
+Blind baking: Pre-bake the nests so it sets before adding in the egg.
+This is to provide a firm base and foundation for your egg and toppings.
+Once that’s done crack the eggs into each nest and top with bacon bits, cheese and parsley.
 Then bake again until the egg whites settle.
 You can opt to bake a little longer if you don’t like your eggs runny.

 Ta-da!
 You have breakfast.
 Or brunch, or a snack.
 Whatever time you decide to eat this, you will be munching happy.
 Serve with fresh chilled avocado slices or skip them if you’re cursed like me with two settings: unripe avocados and too-bad-you-missed-the-one-day-I-was-ripe avocados.